goranurukalo/dynamic-configuration-macro/README.md

 # dynamic-configuration-macro

-Try out macros to eliminate unused code in production
+Trying out macros to eliminate unused code in production